-The Security research team is research active in the areas of explosives, controlled drugs and CBRN detection, working with instrument manufacturers to develop new and improve current detection equipment.
+The Security Group research team is research active in the areas of explosives, controlled drugs and CBRN detection, working with instrument manufacturers to develop new and improve current detection equipment.
 We also have researchers active in the areas of counter-IED and homemade explosives.

 Our post-blast residue research has enabled a better understanding of the fate and distribution of explosives after a terrorist event, enabling improvements in crime scene investigation and the development of improved analytical methodologies for the detection of explosives.